Frustration: Causes

 Frustration originates from feelings of uncertainty and insecurity which stems from a sense of inability to fulfill needs.
 If the needs of an individual are blocked, uneasiness and frustration are more likely to occur.
 When these needs are constantly ignored or unsatisfied, anger, depression, loss of self-confidence, annoyance, aggression, and sometimes violence are likely to follow.
 Needs can be blocked two different ways; internally and externally.
 Internal blocking happens within an individual's mind, either through lack of ability, confidence, conflicting goals and desires, and/or fears.
 External blocking happens to an individual outside their control such as physical roadblocks, difficult tasks, or perceived waste of time, especially when those roadblocks or challenges were unexpected, or if the individual expected the goal to be easy to accomplish.
 Frustration is usually less when an individual expected, or knew beforehand, that the goal would be "challenging."

-Some people are predisposed towards feelings of frustration, indexed in terms of temperament (frustration) in adolescence, and neuroticism in adulthood.
-Temperamental frustration is associated with perceptual alterations including changes in perceived relationship affection.
+Some people are predisposed towards feelings of frustration, measured by childhood temperament, and adult neuroticism.

 Frustration can be classed as a mental health problem–response behavior and can have a number of effects, depending on the mental health of the individual.
 In positive cases, this frustration will build until a level that is too great for the individual to contain or allow to continue, and thus produce action directed at solving the inherent problem in a disposition that does not cause social or physical harm.
 In negative cases, however, the individual may perceive the source of frustration to be outside their control, and thus the frustration will continue to build, leading eventually to further problematic behavior (e.g. violent reaction against perceived oppressors or enemies).

 Stubborn refusal to respond to new conditions affecting the goal, such as removal or modification of the barrier, sometimes occurs.
 As pointed out by J.A.C.
 Brown, severe punishment may cause individuals to continue non-adaptive behavior blindly: "Either it may have an effect opposite to that of reward and as such, discourage the repetition of the act, or, by functioning as a frustrating agent, it may lead to fixation and the other symptoms of frustration as well.
 It follows that punishment is a dangerous tool, since it often has effects which are entirely the opposite of those desired".